 The Benefits Of Automating The Traffic-Getting Process With WordPress

-What we’d like to show you now, is a free, simple, and effective formula that allows you to automate your traffic generation with WordPress.
+What I’d like to share with you now, is a free, simple, and effective strategy that allows you to automate the traffic-getting process with WordPress.

-With this formula, you will be able to:
+With this strategy, you will be able to:

-- Save time creating content for your website and social media,
+- Save time creating web content and social media,

-- Save money on content creation and unnecessary online marketing costs,
+- Save money on content creation and unnecessary online marketing channels,

-- Determine which channels you should invest more of your time, budget, and efforts on,
+- Determine which marketing channels you should focus more of your time, budget, and efforts on,

-- Invest most of your time building your own asset and still benefit from other people’s marketing channels.
+- Invest most of your time building your own asset instead of someone else’s and still benefit from other people’s marketing channels.

 Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we strongly urge you to avoid using black hat solutions, methods, websites, and anything that violates the terms of service and policies of sites like Pinterest, Google, Facebook, etc..
+In fact, we urge you to avoid using black hat sites, methods, software, and anything that violates the policies and terms of service of sites like Google, LinkedIn, Facebook, etc..

-(Automating your web traffic does not require the use of black hat methods!)
+(Web traffic automation does not require using black hat techniques!)

-What we are focusing in this article is not to game online services or bypass their terms of service, but to show you how to be smart with your resources and automate your content distribution so you can leverage your time and marketing efforts, and get additional exposure online from websites visited by your target audience.
+The purpose of this article series is to show you how to automate your content distribution so you can leverage your time and efforts, and increase your exposure online to sites frequented by your target audience.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-As we’ve just seen in the previous section, most businesses lack the time, resources and budget to engage in the kind of content marketing that most experts advise.
-What you want to do, then, is be strategic with your limited time, budget, and resources.
+We’ve just seen in the previous section that many small business owners lack the time, resources and budget to engage in the kind of content marketing that many experts recommend.
+What you want to do, then, is be strategic with your limited budget, resources, and time.

-So, instead of using this time-consuming approach …
+So, instead of choosing this approach, which is very time-consuming …

-(Posting content to individual marketing channels can be very time-consuming!)
+(Posting content to services one by one can be very time-consuming!)

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)